 “Time management is vital.
 If you have a mentor who’s gone through the program, their guidance and input will be invaluable.
 Also, communication with professors will keep you from falling behind and misunderstanding assignments.”

-Vanessa Centelles, MA
+Vanessa Centelles, PhD

 Doctorate in criminology

-Vanessa Centelles, MA, is a three-time USF graduate, earning her bachelor’s degree, master’s degree, and now a doctorate in criminology from USF!
+Vanessa Centelles, PhD, is a three-time USF graduate, earning her bachelor’s degree, master’s degree, and now a doctorate in criminology from USF!
 A Miami native, she says that relocating to Tampa to pursue her degrees afforded her the opportunity to enjoy a vibrant city and nearby beaches, while keeping somewhat close to home.
 She stayed because she knew she was in good hands in the Department of Criminology, which is considered one of the best in the nation.

 “I loved the classes offered and opportunities afforded if I remained a student at USF,” said Centelles.
 “I truly remained here, though, because of the wonderful mentorship of Dr. Ráchael Powers.
 She encouraged me to pursue a master's program at USF, which exposed me to a lot of different research and career opportunities, ultimately leading me to pursue my PhD and a career in academia.”